OrangeReaper/homeassistant/README.md

 [Top](#top)

+I use a <i>Neo Coolcam Motion Sensor 2 with temperature sensor</i> for the motion detection in my porch.

-*Welcome Home* switches the porch light and the hall light on for 2 minutes when movement is detected in the porch (and the sun is down); I use a <i>Neo Coolcam Motion Sensor 2 with temperature sensor</i> for the motion detection in my porch.
+The idea of the *Welcome Home* automation is to switch the porch light and the hall light on for 2 minutes when movement is detected in the porch, if the sun is down and one of us is not home. ie this light only comes on when one of us comes home and it's dark; The timer <i>all_home</i> is used in this automation in case sensor.all_home detects someone coming home before this automation triggers. ie the porch light is allowed to be switched on when the timer is <i>active</i> or sensor.all_home says <i>no</i>.

 ## <a name="pc">PC</a>